Cyber Risk in Switzerland

 Cyber insurance policies may help reduce a company’s financial liability risk, but they do not prevent cyberattacks and they are unlikely to cover the full financial impact of brand damage and loss in shareholder value.
 According to Forrester Research, at least 88% of the S&P’s market value consists of goodwill and intangible assets, such as reputation, brand, innovation, processes, know-how, and customer experience.

-Cyber Risk GmbH has a clear mission statement: We will support with all our means the Federal Council’s national strategy for the protection of Switzerland against cyber risks and its implementation plan, by embedding cyber risk awareness in organizational culture.
+Cyber Risk GmbH has a clear mission statement: We support the Federal Council’s national strategy for the protection of Switzerland against cyber risks and its implementation plan, by embedding cyber risk awareness in organizational culture.